 - Did you mainly eat the food at your hotel or swim in their pool?

-- Did you start to feel ill whilst on holiday or shortly after coming home?
+- Did you start to feel ill while on holiday or shortly after coming home?

-If you didn’t have any health issues before travelling and answered yes to the second and third questions, you might have a strong claim for compensation.
+If you weren’t ill before the holiday and you answered ‘yes’ to the second and third questions, you may have a claim for compensation.

 Frequently asked questions